altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~It was underneath the jacket of the man in the window seat about half way up.~ "K::Sorry about this,"
 *He unbuttoned the sky marshal's jacket and took the glock.*
-"K::I’ll send it back..."
+"K::I'll send it back..."
-*Kent awkwardly reached around and felt at the man’s ass.*
+*Kent awkwardly reached around and felt at the man's ass.*
 ~There was no wallet.~
 *Checking his coat next Kent found a billfold in his inner breast pocket.*
 *He snapped a picture of the license with his phone then placed it back.*